VO2 Max Charts Explained – How to Find Your V02 Max Score The Easy Way (2023 Update)

 For a 30-year-old man, a VO2 Max score between 50-55 mL/kg/min is considered good, while for a 30-year-old woman, a score between 45-50 mL/kg/min is solid.

-As a rule of thumb, the closer your score gets to 60, the better your aerobic fitness.
+Generally, the closer you get to a score of 60, the better your aerobic fitness.

 As you can already tell, VO2 max is key to top-notch athletic performance